 - Book 5: Psalms 107-150

-Bible scholars found a pattern to these sections or books of the Psalms.
-They are each ended with a benediction ending with the phrases “Praise the Lord!” and “Amen!
+Bible scholars found a pattern in these sections or books of the Psalms.
+They are each ended with a benediction ending with the phrases “Praise the Lord Almighty!” and “Amen!
 Amen!.”
 Some of the most common topics we can see are the connection between God, nature, and humans.

 We can also find passages talking about God’s salvation.
 Some psalms also talk about obedience, faithfulness, and even rebellion.
 Some call to God for help others ask difficult questions.
 But, throughout the Psalms, we can see God’s love, power, and justice.

 It is believed that King David wrote 73 of these psalms.
 Asaph is said to have written 12 psalms.
 If you’re wondering who Asaph is, he is believed to be the ancestor of the Asaphites who was one of the groups of musicians who played in the First Temple.